 If you get hurt on someone else’s property, you may be able to demand compensation for your losses in a premises liability lawsuit.
 At Holliday Karatinos Law Firm, PLLC, our Florida premises liability lawyers have more than 50 years of combined experience handling these complex claims.
 We know what it takes to hold negligent property owners accountable, and we will fight for the full compensation you need to recover.

-Please contact our Florida personal injury attorneys today to talk about your legal options in a free consultation.
+Please contact our Florida premises liability attorneys today to talk about your legal options in a free consultation.

 What Is Premises Liability?